tgrospic/rnode-client-js/README.md

 This repo contains samples how to use [@tgrospic/rnode-grpc-js](https://www.npmjs.com/package/@tgrospic/rnode-grpc-js) helper library to generate JS bindings for RNode (in Nodejs and browser).

+Web example is published from `gh-pages` branch on this url [https://tgrospic.github.io/rnode-client-js](https://tgrospic.github.io/rnode-client-js).

 ## Install

 Install project dependencies (in `./node_modules` folder).